CyberGloria/Azure-SOC-with-Honeynet/README.md

 - Windows Remote Desktop to remotely connect to virtual machines

 ## Phase I - Creating The Honeynet
 In this phase, I created a Windows virtual machine.
-Aferward, I  intentionally configured the firewall and NGS to allow all traffics from all ports.
+Afterward, I  intentionally configured the firewall and NGS to allow all traffics from all ports.
 Additionally, I disabled everything in Microsoft Defender Firewall.
 This created the vulnerable internet facing environment that will attract attackers.

 ![Firewallrule](https://i.imgur.com/QNfVI72.jpg)